Qinyd/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

+####Code Book

-All files to be used as listed above are imported to created data frames and column variables names are updated as follows
+#### All files to be used as listed above are imported to created data frames and column variables names are updated as follows

 data.frame | Variable Names
 --- | ---